sammuelyee/docs/cartodb-editor.md

 ### Tips and tricks

-* Ensure that you select the right time frame which suits your needs.
+* Ensure that you select the right time frame that suits your needs.
 You can save on Twitter credits by not importing extra data.
-* Search terms are treated like full words: “car” won’t match tweets with “cars”, you should add both terms if you want both cases.
+* Search terms are treated like full words: "car" won't match tweets with "cars," you should add both terms if you want both cases.
-* Search terms are not case-sensitive. e.g. “Cars” equals “cars” and “CARS”
+* Search terms are not case-sensitive. e.g. "Cars" equals "cars" and "CARS"
 * You can search by hashtags or account names. e.g. “gis, @cartodb, #mapping”.
 * Once the search starts you cannot stop the import.
-Be careful to not search for really broad terms (e.g. “love”) as hundreds of thousands or even millions of geolocalized tweets might end up being retrieved.
+Be careful to not search for really broad terms (e.g. "love") as hundreds of thousands or even millions of geolocalized tweets might end up being retrieved.
 * For security, the search will stop if you run out of credits, returning you all the tweets that the system was able to retrieve before the credits finished.
 * Enterprise multi-accounts share the same organization-wide pool of Twitter credits.